AU-Master-Thesis/thesis/sections/3-methodology/study-3/global-planning.typ

       divider-stroke: 0pt,
     )[
       #set enum(numbering: box-enum.with(prefix: "Step "))
-      + The #acr("RRT*") algorithm is used to find a path from #gp.A to #gp.B.
+      + The PF algorithm is used to find a path from #gp.A to #gp.B.
-      + The result of #acr("RRT*") is a series of points that can now be leveraged to navigate through the environment.
+      + The result of PF is a series of points that can now be leveraged to navigate through the environment.
-      + The GBP local planning will still be in effect, in order to avoid local obstacles and other robots.
+      + The GBP local planning will still be in effect, in order to avoid obstacles and other robots in a local context.
     ]
   )
 ]<ex.global-planning>

-The environment for each experiment scenario is generated from an configuration file, which is described in @s.m.configuration.
+The environment for each experiment scenario is generated from an configuration file, which is described in @s.m.configuration, and the experimentation scenarios can be seen in @s.r.scenarios.

 // as seen in @f.m.rrt-colliders.